 i.
-Mir nimum number of services. need minimum number of waiver services (one or more) that an individual must require in order to be determined to d waiver services is: ii.
-Fre quency of services.
-The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: Individuals determined to need waiver services must require the following: Provision of at least one waiver service, excluding Supports Coordination.
+Mini mum number of services. need minimum number of waiver services (one or more) that an individual must require in order to be determined to waiver services is: uency of services.
+The state requires (select one): - The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: Individuals determined to need waiver services must require the following: Provision of at least one waiver service, excluding Supports Coordination.
 Waiver services provided 2 times per year at minimum.
-Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix D-2-a of this waiver. ility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are (select one): Direct ly by the Medicaid agency By the operating agency specified in Appendix A By a g overnment agency under contract with the Medicaid agency.
-Specif y the entity: Other Specif y: ions of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the //professional qualifications of individuals who perform the initial evaluation of level of care for waiver
+Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix D-2-a of this waiver. ty for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (s • by the Medicaid agency • perating agency specified in Appendix A vernment agency under contract with the Medicaid agency. the entity: Other Specify: ns of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the professional qualifications of individuals who perform the initial evaluation of level of care for waiver